victoralvesp/site-activity-report/readme.md

 dotnet run --project src/CrossOver.WebsiteActivity/CrossOver.WebsiteActivity.csproj
 ```

-The server will run at port `5001` and can be used through the following endpoints:
+The server will run at port `5001` with a swagger doc at `:5001/swagger/index.html`.
+The Api can be used through the following endpoints:

 To register new activities
 ```